Learn how to file taxes as a small business in Canada with resources to ensure proper filing and deduction opportunities.

 In Canada, small businesses are defined as those with fewer than 100 employees, while medium businesses have less than 500 people on staff.
-Both small and medium-sized businesses who make CAD $500,000 or under can claim the small business deduction on their revenue.
+Both small and medium-sized businesses that make CAD $500,000 or under can claim thesmall business deduction on their revenue.
 This deduction brings the federal net business tax rate down to 9%.

 Keeping detailed records of all your business expenses is will help you diligently account for all your expenses and deductions.
 It’s recommended to keep your records in both physical and digital forms, if possible.
 Small and medium-sized business owners should keep their expense and deduction records and paperwork for at least 6 years.

-To keep your taxes as low as possible, try to spend time researching the various federal and provincial tax credits available to them.
+To keep your taxes as low as possible, research the various federal and provincial tax credits available to them.
 You can also claim as many deductions as possible.
 In general, all of the following are allowable business tax deductions for SMEs.